zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 > **Note**

 > IdP and SP metadata filenames are unique for each IdP and SP.
+The SP
-The SP metadata is based on the i-number for the trust relationship.
+> metadata is based on the i-number for the trust relationship.
 > The IdP metadata is based on the i-number for the organization.

 ## Add Server Certificate to Metadata

-Please update the server certificate in shibboleth2.xml at the following location.
+Please update the server certificate in `shibboleth2.xml` at the following location:

 *$ vi /etc/shibboleth/shibboleth2.xml*